harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION_2nd.md

 ## Read correction and assembly

+Hg199 - Assembly using CANU

 Read correction using Canu

-Hg199

 ```bash
   for TrimReads in $(ls qc_dna/minion/N.ditissima/Hg199/*allfiles_trim.fastq.gz); do